Sanath Wimalasiri

-Sanath Wimalasiri (සනත් විමලසිරි [Sinhala]) is an actor in Sri Lankan cinema, theater and television.
-Highly versatile actor from drama to comedy, Wimalasiri is also a talented singer and a television host.
+Sanath Wimalasiri (සනත් විමලසිරි, born 8 April 1974) is a Sri Lankan academic and actor in cinema, theatre and television.
+Recognised for his versatility from drama to comedy, he is also a classically trained Kandyan dancer, singer, television host, teacher, lecturer, counsellor, teacher trainer, and a specialist in human skills development.

+Early life and education

+Wimalasiri was born on 8 April 1974 in Matale, the son of Johnny Wimalasiri and Prema Thalgahagoda, both retired aesthetic-studies instructors.
+He was born into the prominent Thalgahagoda family of Matale, a lineage of classically trained Kandyan dancers.
+His brother, Mahinda, is a senior lecturer at the University of the Visual and Performing Arts and is also active in drama and theatre.

+Wimalasiri received his schooling from Weuda Central College, Kurunegala.
+D.M.
+Gunarathna Maha Vidyalaya, Matale, St. Thomas' College, Matale, and Kingswood College, Kandy.
+He earned a Bachelor of Fine Arts (BFA) from the University of the Visual and Performing Arts and a Postgraduate Diploma in Education (Drama and Theatre) from the University of Colombo.
+He later completed a PhD in psychology at the University of Colombo’s Faculty of Education under the supervision of Chair Professor Manjula Vithanapathirana.

 Personal life

-He was born in 1974-o4-08 in matale.
-His parents Mr Jhonney Wimalasiri and Mrs Prema Thalgahagoda are retired aesthetic teacher instructors.
-His brother, Mahinda Wimalasiri is a senior lecturer in the University of Visual arts.
-Mr Mahinda also involved in drama.
-Sanath completed education from Weuda Central College,Kurunegala.
-D.M.Gunarathna Maha Vidyalaya, matale< St. Thomas' College, Matale and Kingswood College, Kandy.
-He is married to Vineetha Erandathi.
-The couple has two daughters.
-Vineetha is also a teacher works at Sri Jayewardenepura Balika Vidyalaya.
+Wimalasiri is married to Vineetha Erandathi, a teacher at Sri Jayewardenepura Balika Vidyalaya.
+The couple have two daughters.

 Acting career

 He started to act in stage dramas while studying at Kingswood College.
 He first stage acting came through the play Kethumathi produced by Upali Thilanka Hewage.
-Under the guidance of his teacher Amitha Rabbidigala, Wimalasiri joined Ediriweera Sarachchandra’s theater group.
+Under the guidance of his teacher Amitha Rabbidigala, Wimalasiri joined Ediriweera Sarachchandra's theater group.
 He was selected to play the lead roles in Sarachchandra's critically acclaimed plays such as Maname and Sinhabahu.
-In 1996, his acted in the serial Nedayo directed by Nalan Mendis, which marked his entrance to television serials.
+In 1992, his acted in the serial Nedayo directed by Nalan Mendis, which marked his entrance to television serials.
 His maiden cinema acting came through 2003 film Sonduru Dadabima directed by Anura Horatious.
 His most notable acting came through comedy film Sri Last Chance.

-He hosted the television programs Potawe Isakkaluwa telecast on TV One.and Sanath Ekka Jeewitheta Idadenna.
+He hosted the television programs Visi Ek Wani Peya and Sarsaraniya telecast on Swarnawahini.
+Sinal Soyanna Dinanna and Hedakara Hendewa telecast on ITN.
+He hosted Potawe Isakkaluwa telecast on TV One.
+He also conducts the programme, Sanath Ekka Jeewithayata Idadenna, an innovative musical event which improves people's prosocial attitudes.